-This picture show: Note that the first wrap comes back on itself exactly and the second trun starts the diagonal wrap.
+Note that the first wrap comes back on itself exactly and the second turn starts the diagonal wrap.
 Wrap from the coax cover toward the fitting with one half overlap with each winding.

-This picture shows : The last wrap again comes straight back over the previous wrap without a diagonal.
+The last wrap again comes straight back over the previous wrap without a diagonal.
 The seal is slightly sticky and should be molded now by hand to remove any gaps and to ensure that all the wraps are blending together.
 At some point the wraps will almost fuse together and the material may have to be cut away from the cable.